KhronosGroup/glTF-Tutorials/PBR Tutorial.md

 Simulating these three phenomena can help augment the realism of roughness on a surface.

 ## How much light is reflected or transmitted?
-It is important for physically based renderers to know how much light is reflected or transmitted on a surface.
+It is important for physically-based renderers to know how much light is reflected or transmitted on a surface.
 These amounts are directly related to each other and described by the **Fresnel equations**.
 The equations are described for two types of media, _dielectrics_ and _conductors_.
 * **Dielectrics**: These are approximated using the following terms...
     >$$r_{\parallel} = \frac{n_tcos\theta_i - n_icos\theta_t}{n_tcos\theta_i + n_icos\theta_t}$$